theakshitapachauri/NLP_Project/README.md

     SELECT T2.concert_name ,  T2.theme ,  count(*) FROM singer_in_concert AS T1 JOIN concert AS T2 ON T1.concert_id  =  T2.concert_id GROUP BY T2.concert_id	concert_singer

-the **pred_example.txt** file will be created during training/evaluation and should be inside the **--output_dir** after your training has been completed.
+The **pred_example.txt** file will be created during training/evaluation and should be inside the **--output_dir** after your training has been completed.

-this is used to then match up with the **gold_example.txt** to compute all the different metrices for evalauation.
+This is used to then match up with the **gold_example.txt** to compute all the different metrices for evalauation.